Horadmard/Tic_Tac_Toe/Readme.md

 # this is a Tic_Tac_Toe game that can be play by two person in indivisual windows

-it has two sides:
+This programm uses two sides:

  - Client
  - Server

+Information send by Clients and Server recieve them, get process, check the turning and position of clicks and get back to clients for drawing part.